zhopto3/msap-docs/docs.md

 content words (quick, brown, fox, jump, lazy, dog) and 3 function words (the, over, the).
 <!--- we probably need a better example --->

+Note that copulas are not content words.
+In sentences with copulas refer to the nominal as the predicate and tag it with the features expressed by the copula.

 [^cn1]: In most languages, content nodes are equivalent to words.
 However, in some noun incorporating languages open class nouns can appear as morphemes concatenated to another content node that is the verb.